Closure Notice: The Double Churches 24-Hour Library is currently out of service. We apologize for the inconvenience.

-Allen Levi, one of the South’s most revered storytellers and musicians, will pay a visit to the Columbus Public Library to meet with the community and to discuss his breath-taking new novel Theo of Golden.
+Allen Levi, one of the South’s most revered storytellers and musicians, paid a visit to the Columbus Public Library to meet with the community and to discuss his breath-taking new novel Theo of Golden.

-The special event will take place on Thursday, March 13 at 6:30pm.
-It will be held at the Columbus Public Library, 3000 Macon Road, in the second floor W.C.
+The special event took place on Thursday, March 13 at 6:30pm at the Columbus Public Library, 3000 Macon Road, in the second floor W.C.
 Bradley Reading Room.
-Admission is free and no advance reservations or tickets are needed.

 Mr. Levi gave up a career in law to pursue his twin loves of music and storytelling.
 Since that time, he has toured the country extensively and has over twenty albums to his credit.